TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008

-This assumption when combining the stellar kinematics information with the lens model posteriors is the same as done in earlier TDCOSMO analyses prior to \citet[][TDCOSMO-IV]{Birrer20}, e.g, in \citet{Suyu13, Wong17, Rusu20}.
+This assumption when combining the stellar kinematics information with the lens model posteriors is the same as done in earlier TDCOSMO analyses prior to \citet[][TDCOSMO-IV]{Birrer20}, for example in \citet{Suyu13}, \citet{Wong17}, and \citet{Rusu20}.
 We assume a flat $\Lambda$CDM cosmology with $\Omega_{\rm m} = 0.3$ to compute the fiducial distance ratio $\Ds/\Dds$.
 To combine the stellar kinematic information, we consider the kinematics likelihood function

 We first combine the lens model posteriors from the power-law and composite models with equal weights, and then importance sample from this combined posterior with weight $\mathcal{L}_{\rm kin}$ \citep{Lewis02}.
-Note that each of the power-law and composite models are already averaged over the various adopted model settings within each mass model family following our BMA procedure from Section \ref{sec:lenstronomy_bma}.
-We illustrate the Fermat potential differences from each of the power-law and composite models in Figure \ref{fig:lenstronomy_mst_uncorrected_fermat_potential}. \ajs{}
+We note that each of the power-law and composite models are already averaged over the various adopted model settings within each mass model family following our BMA procedure from Sect. \ref{sec:lenstronomy_bma}.
+We illustrate the Fermat potential differences from each of the power-law and composite models in Fig. \ref{fig:lenstronomy_mst_uncorrected_fermat_potential}. \ajs{}